-Forest school is an inspirational process that helps and offers ALL learners regular opportunities to achieve and develop confidence and self-esteem through hands on learning experiences in a natural environment with trees.
+Forest school is an inspirational process that offers ALL learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a natural environment.

 Forest Schooling is ‘a method of working outdoors with children, young people and adults focusing on their needs and using the natural environment to promote social and emotional progress’ (Knight 2009 p119)

 At Forest School all participants are viewed as:

 - Competent to explore and discover

 - Entitled to experience appropriate risk and challenges

 - Entitled to choose and to initiate as well as drive their own learning and development

 - Entitled to develop positive relationships with themselves and others

 - Entitled to develop a strong, positive relationship with their natural world